Freeway9527/Xxio_Note-Taker/README.md

 1. Type in "npm i express"
 2. Type in "npm i uniqid"

-After adding these dpendencies you are ready to run the application.
+After adding these dependencies you are ready to run the application.
 In the ternimal you can type in "node.sever.js" or "npm start".
 A link will be provided such as localhost/3001 copy that link or hold down ctrl and click the link to open it in the brower.

 ![Alt text](Images/note-taker-ss1.png)
 ![Alt text](Images/note-taker-ss2.png)